 9.)
 Reading in Spanish: One way that we both enjoy improving our Spanish skills is by reading in Spanish.
 In the initial post we dive into ways that you can make reading in Spanish work for you and in a second post we share our personal reading recommendations.

 10.)
 Learning Spanish through forms of entertainment: Reading isn’t the best option for everyone and, even if you love to read, you probably love other forms of entertainment too.
 That is why we have included a short series of posts about learning Spanish through forms of entertainment.
 Some additional posts you might want to check out include watching t.v. or movies in Spanish and our favorite resources for learning Spanish through entertainment.
+An additional resource you might find useful is this list of T.V. shows in Spanish from CableTV.

 Learning Spanish for Taking Spanish Exams